Experience-Monks/jam3-lesson-module-basics/README.md

 Some examples:

 - [xhr](https://www.npmjs.com/package/xhr) - an XMLHttpRequest abstraction
-- [domready](https://www.npmjs.com/package/domready) - modern DOM ready wrapper
+- [seed-random](https://www.npmjs.com/package/seed-random) - deterministic seeded pseudo-random number generator
-- [xtend](https://www.npmjs.com/package/xtend) - a function which merges objects
+- [object-assign](https://www.npmjs.com/package/object-assign) - a polyfill for `Object.assign`
+- [gl-matrix](https://www.npmjs.com/package/gl-matrix) - vector & matrix math, ideal for 2D and 3D applications

 There are a few different formats for authoring and publishing modules, such as ES6, AMD, and CommonJS.
 This article will focus on CommonJS (used by Node).